 Post: Each student is assigned a task concerning the important items to be dealt with in the lecture, so they review and confirm the contents of the lecture by tackling the task, and they also learn in an advanced way.

-Assessment will be done based on three reports and one programming assignment.
+Assessment will be done based on presentation and programming assignment.